-Next, we examinine the clusters derived from the fusion matrix (Figure \ref{fig:snf_clustering_ImageNet100}).
-Our typology reveals a complex interplay between architecture and training paradigm in determining representational structure.
-While some clusters align with architectural expectations—supervised ResNets group together, as do supervised VGGs and supervised ViTs—the most striking finding is that training paradigm can override architectural boundaries.
-All self-supervised models, regardless of architecture, form a unified cluster that transcends the CNN-Transformer divide.
-Self-supervised ResNets (MoCo, DINO, SwAV, Barlow Twins) group more closely with self-supervised ViTs than with their supervised architectural siblings.
-This suggests that the computational strategies induced by self-supervised learning—whether through contrastive learning, self-distillation, or redundancy reduction—create a shared representational signature that dominates over architectural differences.
+Examining these clusters reveals a nuanced interplay between architecture and training paradigm.
+While some groupings align with architectural expectations, such as supervised CNNs and supervised ViTs forming distinct clusters (Figure \ref{fig:snf_clustering_ImageNet100}), the most striking result is that training paradigm can override architectural boundaries.
+All self-supervised models, regardless of architecture, form a unified cluster that transcends the CNN–Transformer divide.
+Self-supervised ResNets group more closely with self-supervised ViTs than with their supervised architectural counterparts, suggesting that self-supervised objectives may induce shared computational strategies that dominate over architectural differences.
 Perhaps most surprisingly, hybrid architectures (ConvNeXt and Swin) cluster with MAE models despite their different design philosophies.
-ConvNeXts modernize CNNs with Transformer-inspired components, Swins introduce CNN-like biases into Transformers, and MAE employs masked reconstruction—yet they converge on similar representational structures.
-This convergence suggests that architectural modernization and masked reconstruction, though approaching from different angles, arrive at similar computational solutions.
-These unexpected groupings demonstrate the power of our data-driven approach: we discover that emergent computational strategies—shaped by the interplay of architecture, training objective, and task demands—determine representational structure.
-The typology thus reveals the true ``species'' of vision models, defined not just by their surface characteristics but by how they fundamentally process and organize visual information.
+ConvNeXts modernize CNNs with Transformer-inspired components, Swins introduce CNN-like biases into Transformers, and MAE employs masked reconstruction - yet they all converge on similar representational structures.
+This convergence suggests that architectural modernization and masked reconstruction, though distinct in implementation, arrive at related computational solutions.

+The typology reveals the ``species'' of vision models, defined not just by their surface characteristics but by how they fundamentally process and organize information.